 How Many Machines Should I Buy?

 Depending on the size of your shop, your spending budget, & your projected yearly sales will help you decide how many frozen yogurt machines you should buy.
 The number could be anywhere from 1-10 machines, but more machines doesn't mean greater profits.
 A good rough estimate is about 3 machines for a small ice cream shop and 1 for a small restaurant looking to add ice cream as an extra stream of revenue to complement their main sales.

 What Type Of Machines?

 One of our recommendations for a commercial yogurt machine is a Taylor C713.
 Our price range for it is between $5,000- $7,200 where a new one would cost you about $15,000.
-The C713 perfect for high volume sales & it's easy to clean, comes in both air or water cooled options, & has a mix alarm.
+The C713 perfect for high volume sales and it's easy to clean comes in both air or water-cooled options, and has a mixed alarm.